stephmilovic/straightup/README.md

 npm install
 ```

-## WAtching files and running a dev server
+## Watching files and running a dev server

 ```shell
 gulp serve
 ```

 This will run a server for the project that can be accessed at [http://localhost:9000](http://localhost:9000).
 Changes to files will tell Gulp to automatically rebuild the site.
-Gulp will also run and compile SASS to CSS, compress images, and compile/minify JSwhen it detects changes to any of these types of files.
+Gulp will also run and compile SASS to CSS , and compile JS when it detects changes to any of these types of files.

 ## Building the site